Myths and Facts

-Note: Some collective bargaining agreements have minimum FTE assignments and length of employment before being a member of a particular union.
+Note: Some collective bargaining agreements have minimum FTE (full-time equivalency) assignments and length of employment before being a member of a particular union.

 MYTH: If I am currently a member of a union, can I decide I no longer want to be affiliated with the union and request I become non-union?

-FACT: Once your position has been designated as union-affiliated, you may only become a non-union staff employee in two ways:
+FACT: Once your position has been designated as union-affiliated, regardless of your specific status as a dues paying member, the position may only become a non-union staff employee in two ways:

-Your job duties change significantly and you are reclassified.
-Your "new" position is no longer union-affiliated under one of the above-referenced exclusions; or
+The job duties change significantly and the position is reclassified.
+The "new" position is no longer union-affiliated under one of the above-referenced exclusions; or

 The union bargaining representative agrees to exclude your position from the union through negotiations.